 The Rhone Valley

-For a sophisticated city-break away from Paris’ crowds, there’s no better place to go than Lyon, the largest metropolis in the valley.
+And for a sophisticated city-break away from Paris’ crowds, there’s no better place to go than Lyon, the largest metropolis in the valley.
 This city is considered the gastronomic capital of France, which is a difficult distinction to earn in such a foodie-friendly country — but Lyon lives up to its nickname.
-Head to its bouchons (small, usually family-owned bistros that serve all of the regional delicacies), and order any pig-based dish, and you’ll see why.
+The proof is in the pudding, so you’ll want to head to the city’s bouchons (small, usually family-owned bistros that serve regional delicacies).
+Order a pig-based dish for an extra special treat!

 When you’ve finished chowing down, take time to visit the Presqu’île (the city’s peninsula) and Old Lyon.
 Whether you’re scouting out Roman ruins, medieval streets, French façades, or modern architectural wonders, you’ll find lots to do and see!